 A total of 183 water crossings, including 39 bridges and 144 culverts, will be constructed along the new alignment.
 Six large bridges will be constructed over the Sangu, Matamuhuri and Bakkhali rivers, as well as the Idgaon Chara tributary.

 The culverts will offer a single and multi-cell concrete design to enhance drainage.

-The estimated investment for the project is $2.012bn, $512m of which will be provided by the Bangladesh government, while $1.5bn will be offered by ADB.
+The estimated investment for the project is $2.013bn, which includes $512m provided by the Bangladesh Government.

 Project background and benefits

 Chittagong-Cox’s Bazar railway project is expected to connect the national and sub-regional railway networks for the first time.